evo-lua/evo-lua.github.io/docs/guides/automated-testing/intercept-console-output-with-virtual-consoles.md

 assertEquals(fauxConsole.read(), "", "The console buffer should be empty before outputting any text")

-fauxConsole.print("This text will never see the light of day!")
--- Beware: A newline (\n) symbol is added to the end, just like in a real console! assertEquals(fauxConsole.read(), "This text will never see the light of day!\n", "The console should buffer all outputs")
+fauxConsole.print("This text will never see the light of day!") assertEquals(fauxConsole.read(), "This text will never see the light of day!\n", "The console should buffer all outputs") -- Beware: A newline (\n) symbol is added to the end, just like printing to a real console!

 fauxConsole.clear()